Data Modeling Interview Questions

 Kimball or Inmon?+

-Do I need to know Data Vault?+
+Do I need to know Data Vault for a data modeler interview?+

 How detailed should my schema diagram be?+